« Go Back

 Location: Broomfield Hall

-This one-year College Certificate course introduces students to the role of the Public Services - from the Police, Ambulance and Fire Services to the Army, Navy, Air Force and Marines.
+This one-year College Diploma course introduces students to the role of the Public Services - from the Police, Ambulance and Fire Services to the Army, Navy, Air Force and Marines.
 Emphasis is placed on skills development at this level and so a supportive programme of maths and English is compulsory within the course.

 Students on this course are expected to engage in supporting a range of community and regional events.
 This means that weekends will often be part of the academic timetable in order to fulfil work experience placements.

 The course is designed for students with low-level GCSE grades or limited qualification achievements.
 It is essential that students show a commitment to maintaining high standards of behaviour and attendance and to meeting deadlines.
-Candidates will be invited for an interview and screening test as part of the application process.
+Candidates will be invited for an interview as part of the application process.
 You are welcome to attend the Public Services Information Evenings held at the College throughout the year for further details.

 We expect students to have enthusiasm for helping the community and a commitment to improving their academic and vocational skills in order to progress to higher levels of study.
+Students need to be motivated to achieve their English and maths as this forms the majority of focus during their studies.

 The programme will enhance your understanding in: